iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

-In addition, the level of the anomaly score will gain us useful insight in the stability of the anomaly, and give a good estimate about the rate in which the machine is deviating from that operating point (i.e. how fast an intervention must be planned)
+In addition, the level of the anomaly score will gain us useful insight in the stability of the anomaly, and give a good estimate about the rate in which the machine is deviating from that operating point (i.e. how soon an inspection or intervention must be planned).

 #### Thresholding and False Alarm Mitigation